AstronomyAPI/Documentation/README.md

 This repository contains the documentation for the Astronomy API.

-The markdown files are converted to HTMl on the website.
+The markdown files are converted to HTML when rendered in the website.

-`menus.json` will aid in generating the sidebar menus on the website.
+`menus.json` will generate the sidebar menus on the dcomentation pages.